McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/button.en.md

 #### Button within a `form` Element

-To use native HTML elements in your Markdown, add this in your `config.toml`
+To use native HTML elements in your Markdown, add this in your `hugo.toml`

 ````toml
 [markup.goldmark.renderer]